-Affirmations are a form of positive psychology increasing positive thoughts and success.
+Affirmations are a form of positive psychology, increasing positive thoughts and success.
 The more you say something positive the greater the chance of positive change.
-The reverse is true too, negative attitudes towards life or situations increases the change of failure or not progressing towards your life goals.
+The reverse is true too; negative attitudes towards life or situations increase the chance of failure or not progressing towards your life goals.
 Therefore positive affirmations can help with reducing anxiety and stress.

-Affirmations may appear to be wishful thoughts, however research has shown that the brain rewires itself and creates new pathways deleting connections that are no longer useful.
+Affirmations may appear to be wishful thoughts.
+However, research has shown that the brain rewires itself and creates new pathways deleting connections that are no longer useful.
 Neuroplasticity also creates and strengthens more useful connections, adapting and changing to our environment.
-I’m not an expert on neuroplasticity, so here is an article on what is neuroplasticity.
+I’m not an expert on neuroplasticity, so here is an article on what neuroplasticity is.

-My past is my past and can’t stop me achieving my future goals.
+- My past is my past, and can’t stop me from achieving my future goals.

 Affirmations for calmness.

-To help with anxiety and de-stressing I like to practice mindfulness including breathing.
-Taking deep breathes help with inhaling positive energy and exhaling negative energy.
+To help with anxiety and de-stressing, I like to practice mindfulness methods that work, including breathing.
+Taking deep breaths helps with inhaling positive energy and exhaling negative energy.
 Here are a few affirmations on breathing and control.

-As I take deep breathes I breathe in energy and release anxiety.
+- As I take deep breaths, I breathe in energy and release anxiety.